programmer90000/linux-set-up-docs/initial-set-up.md

 - Set the types of icons to `All`

-- In the Search Menu, type `show-grid`
+- In the Search Menu, type `start-here-kde-plasma`

-- Select the `show-grid` icon
+- Select the `start-here-kde-plasma` icon

 Set `Show application as` to `Name only`